You Earned a Ticket!

 hero image

-Citizenship status is not a condition for enrollment in California K-12 schools.
-All kids must go to school, regardless of their paperwork.
+In California, all kids must go to school, regardless of their paperwork.

 Citizenship status is not a condition for enrollment in California K-12 schools.
-In 1982 the US Supreme Court ruled 5 to 4 in Plyler v.
-Doe that immigration status cannot serve as a condition for enrollment in American public schools.
+In 1982, the US Supreme Court ruled 5 to 4 in Plyler v.
+Doe that immigration status may not serve as a condition for enrollment in American public schools.
 Access to public education in California is open to all resident students, regardless of immigration status.
-California law requires kids to be in school, regardless of their paperwork.

-Are there laws to protect undocumented students?
+What laws protect undocumented students?

 • "State and federal laws prohibit educational agencies from disclosing personally identifiable student information to law enforcement, without the consent of a parent or guardian, a court order or lawful subpoena, or in the case of a health emergency.